Gullane Entertainment: Gullane Entertainment

-On September 14, 2001, Gullane signed a distribution deal with Tell-Tale Productions for the production on two new shows, called Ella, and Sprogs.
+On 14 September 2001, Gullane signed a distribution deal with Tell-Tale Productions for the production of two new shows, called Ella, and Sprogs.

 In November 2001, Gullane was reportedly in talks to buy the entertainment assets of Canadian company CINAR, which had been affected by a financial scandal.
-However, those talks had fell through due to either a failure to secure sufficient funding or in-fighting within CINAR's board of directors.
+However, those talks had fallen through due to either a failure to secure sufficient funding or in-fighting within CINAR's board of directors.

-In December 2001, Gullane purchased a majority stake in Fireman Sam from S4C International for £16 Million, with both companies agreeing to produce a new season of 26 episodes and to remaster the previous 4 seasons.
+In December 2001, Gullane purchased a majority stake in Fireman Sam from S4C International for £16 Million, with both companies agreeing to both produce a new season of 26 episodes and to remaster the previous 4 seasons.

-In February 2002, Catalyst Entertainment merged with Cambium Entertainment Corporation to form a joint-venture company called Cambium Catalyst International (CCI Entertainment), allowing Gullane to achieve economies of scale and add clarity to their operating profile, as well as adding onto their catalog with over 300 hours worth of programming.
-Gullane owned a 32% non-voting, 19% voting, interest in the new enlarged business.
+On February 13, 2002, Catalyst Entertainment announced that they had merged with fellow Canadian media company Cambium Entertainment to form CCI Entertainment Ltd. (Cambium Catalyst International) The merger allowed Gullane to achieve economies of scale and add clarity to their operating profile and added Cambium Entertainment's properties into their now-300-hours worth of programming.
+Gullane owned a 32% non-voting, 19% voting, interest in the newly enlarged business, and would continue to operate as Gullane's Canadian affiliate and distributor.

-On March 8, 2002, Gullane signed a co-production, distribution and global licensing deal with Collingwood O'Hare Entertainment for the production of a new series titled Yoko!
+On 8 March 2002, Gullane signed a co-production, distribution, and global licensing deal with Collingwood O'Hare Entertainment for the production of a new series titled Yoko!
 Jakamoko!
 Toto!, which had been pre-sold to CITV.
-On March 20, the company announced 208 new episodes of Art Attack for the European and Latin American markets, alongside 78-new episodes of Thomas & Friends.
+On 20 March, the company announced 208 new episodes of Art Attack for the European and Latin American markets, alongside 78 new episodes of Thomas & Friends.
+Gullane had also started remastering the 1974 series of Captain Pugwash around this time.

+Purchase by HIT Entertainment

-In July 2002, HIT Entertainment agreed to purchase Gullane for £139million.
-It would be unknown if CCI Entertainment would be effected by the purchase.
+After approximately two years of negotiation, in July 2002, HIT Entertainment agreed to purchase Gullane Entertainment for £139 million.
+It was unknown if CCI Entertainment was effected by the purchase.

-On September 18, 2002, before HIT's purchase, Gullane's distribution deal with Tell-Tale for Ella and Sprogs fell through, with the rights reverting to Tell-Tale.
+On 18 September 2002, before HIT's purchase, Gullane's distribution deal with Tell-Tale for Ella and Sprogs fell through, with the rights reverting to Tell-Tale.

 After the purchase

 In January 2003, Britt Allcroft announced she had resigned as a board director at HIT Entertainment in order to focus her work on her new company Britt Allcroft Productions and Peter Urie was appointed Group Head of Production to replace her.

 In March 2003, CCI Entertainment announced they had ended their partnership with HIT, purchasing out their shares in the company, as well as most of Gullane's catalogue.
 The shows CCI reacquired were put into the company's CCI Releasing subsidiary.

 In October 2007, HIT put the rights to both Mumfie and Sooty up for sale.
 Britt Allcroft reacquired Magic Adventures of Mumfie in March 2008, while Richard Cadell would purchase the Sooty franchise and brand in June 2008.

 In February 2008, HIT sold the Guinness World Records brand and franchise to Ripley Entertainment.

-As of 2020, many of Gullane's IP's still remain under the ownership of HIT Entertainment via Mattel Television.
-The "Gullane (Thomas) Limited" subsidiary remains as the IP holder for the Thomas & Friends franchise.